Rebecca Williams is an Associate Professor in Media Audiences and Participatory Cultures at the University of South

 Her books include the monographs Theme Park Fandom (2020) and Post-Object Fandom: Television, Identity & Self-Narrative (2015) and the edited collections Everybody Hurts: Transitions, Endings & Resurrections in Fan Cultures (2018), Torchwood Declassified: Investigating Mainstream Cult Television (2013), and A Fan Studies Primer: Method, Research, Ethics (with Paul Booth, 2021).
 She guest edited a special issue of the Journal of Fandom Studies (2018) on the topic of endings and resurrections in media fandom, and co-edited an issue of Critical Studies in Television (2011) on television in small nations.
-She is currently co-editing a special issue of American Behavioral Scientist with Dr Lucy Bennett from Cardiff University, highlighting research on the links between fandom, participatory cultures and politics, and co-editing a collection on Tim Burton’s Nightmare Before Christmas (read the CFP here) and working on a journal special issue on ethical fan consumption.
+She recently co-edited a special issue of American Behavioral Scientist with Dr Lucy Bennett from Cardiff University, highlighting research on the links between fandom, participatory cultures and politics.
+She is currently co-editing a collection on Tim Burton’s Nightmare Before Christmas (read the CFP here) and working on a journal special issue on ethical fan consumption.
 Her other Works In Progress are listed here.

 Rebecca is regularly consulted as an expert on media and fan cultures and has been interviewed for international press, radio, and television.

 What’s Happening Now

 Most Recent Book: Williams, R. and P. Booth (ed.)
 (2021) Fan Studies: Method, Research, Ethics (Fandom & Culture Series), Iowa: University of Iowa Press.

 Most Recent Blog Post: Williams, R. (2020) ‘“Simply Meant to Be?
 Locating Tim Burton’s Nightmare Before Christmas at the Disney Theme Parks’, Fantasy/Animation Blog.
 Online, 11 December 2020.